 Website monitoring can’t prevent your website to go down - but it ensures you’re the first to know.
 Website performance issues can result in losing potential clients as well as google search rankings.
 Efficient monitoring helps you to optimise your site’s performance in the future.

 When it comes to downtime, every second counts.
 Amazon lost 3.75 million dollars as a result of a 20-minute outage in March 2016.
 Although most websites do not operate at Amazon’s scale, the damages can still be huge.
 Website Monitoring

 The most important monitoring feature is to get alerted if anything goes wrong with your website.
 Whenever and wherever you are.
 So you are the first to know of any issues.

-How to set up my monitoring?
+Best Practices: How to set up your website monitoring solution

 Alerts and notifications

 The alerts associated with website monitoring should reach you anytime, anywhere.
 Your chosen solution must provide alert delivery channels that are compatible to your expectations.
 In addition to email alerts, notifications through alternative channels like SMS, Slack, WhatsApp or Webhooks should also be offered.

 Upon each alert - or when you want to optimise your system - you will want to look into the data history of the dimensions you measure.
 In most cases, the past few days are sufficient.
 Compliance rules might require longer storage periods.